How to Fire a Bad Tenant Professionally

 Operational moves that help

-- Schedule periodic inspections only as allowed by the lease and with proper notice
+• Schedule periodic inspections only as allowed by the lease and with proper notice

-- Document condition consistently (photos with dates)
+• Document condition consistently with dated photos

-- Require renters insurance if your lease does (and track compliance)
+• Require renters insurance if your lease does, and track compliance

-Step 9: Do the move-out like a pro (even if they don’t)
+Step 9: Do the move-out like a pro, even if they don’t

-When the tenant leaves—voluntarily or otherwise—your next 72 hours matter.
+When the tenant leaves, voluntarily or otherwise, your next 72 hours matter.

 Priorities after possession is returned

-- Walk the home and document condition immediately
+2. Walk the home and document condition immediately

-- Compare to move-in condition documentation
+3. Compare the condition to the move-in documentation

-- Handle deposit accounting and itemization according to your lease and Texas requirements
+4. Handle deposit accounting and itemization according to your lease and Texas requirements

-- Get repairs scheduled fast to reduce vacancy loss
+5. Get repairs scheduled fast to reduce vacancy loss

 These are the patterns we see create the biggest blowback:

-- Going informal: “Just move out, no paperwork.”
+• Going informal: “Just move out, no paperwork.”

-- Letting it drag: hoping it fixes itself while the balance grows.
+• Letting it drag: hoping it fixes itself while the balance grows.

-- Messy communication: long emotional text threads instead of clear written notices.
+• Messy communication: long emotional text threads instead of clear written notices.

-- Weak screening standards: the problem starts before the lease is signed.
+• Weak screening standards: the problem starts before the lease is signed.

 A professional tenant exit plan you can repeat